Is CCW Safe the best concealed carry insurance product?

 One thing to keep in mind, however, is that all of the CCW coverage policies will have some type of coverage limitation, whether it’s a dollar amount for the attorneys’ fees for your legal defense or the specific type of situations where you will be covered.

 Let’s go over the pros and cons of CCW Safe so you can make the best decision.

 Ensure You’re Insured

 It’s always better to be safe than sorry, and it never hurts to have CCW insurance of some type, in the off chance that you’ll one day find yourself in a self-defense situation where you must discharge your firearm.

 The last thing you want to be thinking when defending yourself from a deadly threat is whether you’ll be able to afford the legal fees that follow.

-With insurance policies like the ones from USCCA, if you find yourself in court after a self-defense shooting, you’ll be covered up to $2,000,000 for civil defense, and $250,000 for criminal defense, depending on your plan.
+With other insurance policies, if you find yourself in court after a self-defense shooting, you’ll be covered up to limits such as $2,000,000 for civil defense, and $250,000 for criminal defense, depending on your plan.

 While these amounts sound like a lot (and they are), those of you unfortunate enough to have any experience with lawsuits will know that legal expenses can add up VERY quickly.

 That’s where, at least for me, CCW Safe comes in.

 Don’t Leave Yet!